Key Takeaways 🔥

-A brand narrative is NOT where you would find information about the company history, locations, or executives.
+A brand narrative is NOT where you would find information about the company’s history, locations, or executives.
 That’s what the “about” section is for on the corporate website.
 Instead, think of your narrative as a manifesto—a north star.

-Aligning key messages to the narrative
+Aligning Key Messages to the Narrative

 Without clear and concise messaging, your target audience may get confused, and the performance of your digital media campaign will suffer.